jscottym/docs-mcp-server/deploy-railway.md

 ## Service Configuration

-The Railway deployment runs both the MCP server and web interface in a single container.
+The Railway deployment runs the **web interface** by default on Railway's assigned port.
 You can access:

-- **MCP Server**: Available on the Railway-assigned port (environment variable `PORT`)
+- **Web Interface**: Available at your Railway app URL (uses `PORT` environment variable)
-- **Web Interface**: Available at your Railway app URL
+- **MCP Server**: For MCP access, you would need to deploy a separate Railway service with MCP-specific configuration

 ## Custom Domains